Anti-tank mine: Off-route mines

-Off-route mines are designed to be effective when detonated next to a vehicle instead of underneath the vehicle.
+Off-route mines are designed to be effective when detonated next to a vehicle instead of underneath.
 They are useful in cases where the ground or surface is not suitable for burying or concealing a mine.
 They normally employ a Misnay–Schardin shaped charge to fire a penetrating slug through the target armour.
-This self-forging projectile principle has been used for some French and Soviet off route mines and has earned infamy as an improvised explosive device (IED) technique in Israel and especially Iraq.
+This self-forging projectile principle has been used for some French and Soviet off-route mines and has earned infamy as an improvised explosive device (IED) technique in Israel and especially Iraq.